hsk81/yeoman-generator-dizmo/README.md

 Above it's specifies, that the linting step should be executed by default for the given project.
 Hence, the following will lint and build the dizmo:

 ```
-npm run make
+npm run build
 ```

 To stop the build engine from linting, either the `lint` entry in `package.json` can be set to `false`, or it can directly be overridden on the CLI:

 ```
-npm run make -- --no-lint
+npm run build -- --no-lint
 ```

-The double hyphen after `npm run make` is necessary, since it tells NPM to forward the `--no-lint` argument to each build step, which together will build (i.e. `make`) the dizmo.
+The double hyphen after `npm run build` is necessary, since it tells NPM to forward the `--no-lint` argument to each build step, which together will build (i.e. `build`) the dizmo.
 If you don't like the four consecutive hyphens, you can provide the script name also after the initial double hyphen:

 ```
-npm run -- make --no-lint
+npm run -- build --no-lint
 ```

-Or more verbosely below you see in its clearest form, how the `make` script is run with the additional argument `--no-lint`:
+Or more verbosely below you see in its clearest form, how the `build` script is run with the additional argument `--no-lint`:

 ```
-npm run-script -- make --no-lint
+npm run-script -- build --no-lint
 ```

 Conversely, if you explicitly want to enforce linting then you can execute:

 ```
-npm run -- make --lint
+npm run -- build --lint
 ```

 As mentioned, this is in general not required since `package.json` should by default have linting enabled.
 However, if you are not sure if this is the case -- for example when your putting together a build environment, and want enforce linting -- then providing the `--lint` flag explicitly makes sense.